 One more advice that always applies to domain names: go get it if you like it.
 That’s all.

 Enter your details and choose your payment method and click Continue button.
-After registering for all information, you will receive user-name, password and other hosting details in email.
+After registering for all information, you will receive a username, password and other hosting details in the email.

 Find details in email and login to your hosting control panel.